Kamajabu/aboutMe/README.md

 - Closely cooperated with product owners, testers and other programmers in agile process of creating software from idea to client delivery, divided into 2 weeks sprints,
 - Taken a part in ongoing process of improving code base, by refactoring and adapting architecture based on continuously changing requirements,
 - Conducted a workshops and presentations about reactive programming.
+- Views created with auto-layout, without XIBs or storyboards,
 - Made over 2k commits, 500 Pull Requests, and added almost 200k lines of code.

 ## Kupie.se (iOS)